Cybercat59/cybercat59/README.md

 - 🏪 Formerly with **Lowe’s**, where I honed incident response, troubleshooting, and lateral thinking under pressure.
 - 🔑 Recently earned **CompTIA Security+** and **Microsoft Azure Fundamentals (AZ-900)**.
 - 🧪 Passionate about building, breaking, and documenting — from **vulnerability discovery** to **post-exploitation**.
-- 🌱 **Lifelong learner** — have been running homelab red team simulations outside GitHub, now rebuilding from the ground up to share work and attract opportunities.

 ## Red Team Focus Areas
 - **Recon & OSINT**: Amass intel with tools like `theHarvester`, Maltego, Recon-ng